-- Air dryers in bathrooms have been unplugged, pending further review of the health risks associated with them recirculating air particles in an enclosed space. - Sanitizer refill stations will be placed around campus to refill the 2-ounce bottles in your Welcome Kit.
-(More to come on this when they are in place.) - Electrostatic sprayers, designed to kill microbes on both frequently touched hard and soft surfaces, will be deployed, particularly in the Recreation and Wellness Center. - Reminders will be posted near copier stations to use hand sanitizer before and after using the machines.
+- Air dryers in bathrooms have been unplugged, pending further review of the health risks associated with them recirculating air particles in an enclosed space. - Sanitizer refill stations will be placed around campus to refill the 2-ounce bottles in your Welcome Kit. - Electrostatic sprayers, designed to kill microbes on both frequently touched hard and soft surfaces, will be deployed, particularly in the Recreation and Wellness Center. - Reminders will be posted near copier stations to use hand sanitizer before and after using the machines.
 Please DO NOT apply sanitizer to the machine keypads or buttons.
 Sanitizer has been provided to each student, faculty and staff, and sanitizer stations are a short walk from each copier.